-Any site that you can provide related to the statue of limitations of unpaid individual income taxes?
-The tax periods in questions are from 1982 – 1987.
+Any site that you can provide related to the statute of limitations of unpaid individual income taxes?
+The tax periods in question are from 1982 – 1987.

 This is actually a tricky question because so many things need to be taken into account.
 Here are some general principles: